Paul Sculthorpe: Early years

 Sculthorpe was born on 22 September 1977 in Burnley, Lancashire, England.
-He grew up in Oldham, and was educated at Watersheddings Primary School and then Counthill School.
-He played junior rugby league for Waterhead.
-He started his professional career with Warrington, making his début in 1995.
+He grew up in Oldham, and was educated at Thorp County Primary School, Royton until the age of 10, completing his primary education at Watersheddings Primary School and then Counthill School.
+He played junior rugby league initially for Royton Tigers, then Oldham Juniors, Mayfield and Waterhead.
+He moved to Ince Rosebridge after a disagreement with his teammates regarding a Southern Hemisphere tour.
+He played for the Wigan club for two years leading up to his contract with Warrington.
+He started his professional career with Warrington, making his debut in 1995.

 In 1996, he was named in the inaugural Super League Dream Team, and in the post season he went on the 1996 Great Britain Lions tour of Oceania.

-Sculthorpe moved to St Helens in 1997 for £375,000, at the time a record transfer fee for a forward (based on increases in average earnings, this would be approximately £516,500 in 2013).
+Sculthorpe moved to St Helens in 1997 for £375,000, at the time a record transfer fee for a forward (based on increases in average earnings, this would be approximately £745,690.28 in 2025).

 In the 1997 post season, Sculthorpe was selected to play for Great Britain at loose forward in all three matches of the Super League Test series against Australia.